 - 1. Change Door Open (Time) delay setting to 0 minutes by touching Home, Settings, - 2.
-Enter Settings password (default password is "1234"). - 1.
-Touch Alarm Settings, then touch (+) or (-) on Door Open (Time) spin box to change value to 0. - 2.
+Enter Settings password (default password is "1234"). - 3.
+Touch Alarm Settings, then touch (+) or (-) on Door Open (Time) spin box to change value to 0. - 4.
 Open door.
-Alarm will activate immediately. - 3.
+Alarm will activate immediately. - 5.
 Close door.
-Alarm will clear, and audible alarm will cease. - 4.
+Alarm will clear, and audible alarm will cease. - 6.
 Change Door Open (Time) setting to original setting.

-4.2 Test and Replace Back-up Batteries
+4.2 Test and Replace Backup Batteries

-i.C3 Monitoring System Back-up Battery
+i.C3 Monitoring System Backup Battery

-On all i.C3 screens, the Battery icon will appear in the header bar when the system is running on battery power and the screen brightness will automatically be reduced.
+On all i.C screens, the Battery icon will appear in the header bar when the system is running on battery power and the screen brightness will automatically be reduced.
 The monitoring system will automatically disable some features to extend battery life.

-Check the Battery.
+Check the i.C3 Monitoring System Backup Battery.

-- 1. Ensure battery switch or key switch is switched ON. - 2.
+- 1. Ensure backup battery switch is switched ON. - 2.
 Switch AC power switch OFF. - 3.
-The screen should continue to display information with reduced brightness and the battery icon will appear on the screen.
-If the display is blank, replace the battery. - 4.
+Screen should continue to display information with reduced brightness and battery icon will appear on screen.
+If display is blank, replace battery. - 4.
 When completed, switch AC power switch ON.

-Use only a battery which meets manufacturer's specifications.
+- The i.C3 Monitoring System and the optional i.Lock interlock use the same backup battery. - Use only a battery which meets manufacturer's specifications.